swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Types and Dynamic Typing

-Like in most programming languages, things in python are typed.
-The type refers to the type of data.
-You can inspect the type of a variable by using the type command.
+Like in most programming languages, things in python are *typed* — the *type* refers to the type of data and what you can do with it.
+For example, you can do different things with strings and numbers.
+You can inspect the type of a variable with the `type` command.

 ```
 In [5]: type?